Alli1223/HDR_Compositor/README.md

 npm run dev
 ```

 Open `http://localhost:3000` in your browser and use the **Import Images** button to select your AEB files.
 Imported files are hashed client-side so similar photos are grouped together.
-Each group shows a **Create HDR** button that merges only the images from that set.
+Each group shows a **Create HDR** button to merge that set, and there's also a **Create All** button to process every group at once.

 ### Docker